-The 2018 Ramsey County Parks and Recreation System Plan (Appendix C) provides guidance on the management of natural resources that will be used in the development and maintenance of the Bruce Vento Trail.
+The 2018 Ramsey County Parks and Recreation System Plan (Appendix B) provides guidance on the management of natural resources that will be used in the development and maintenance of the Bruce Vento Trail.
 Ramsey County Parks and Recreation's mission in managing plant, animal, and water resources is to provide an adequate sustainable habitat to support populations of native wildlife species within the county's park system.
 To sustain these native wildlife populations will require the maintenance and restoration of large areas of habitat containing a vast number and variety of natural resources.
 The Ramsey County Parks and Recreation Department will work to manage the diversity and quantity of natural resources to provide the largest possible tracts of land that contain key wildlife habitats within the Ramsey County park and trail system.
-The Ramsey County section of the Bruce Vento Regional Trail is not located within the Mississippi River Critical Corridor Area (MRCCA) boundary area and is not regulated under the MRCCA policy standards and criteria.

-2. 7.
+1. 7.
 BOUNDARIES AND ACQUISITIONS